-^{}We acknowledge fruitful discussions and comments from seminar participants at the BIS, the ESM, and the IMF research department, as well as from Giovanni Dell' Ariccia, Katharina Bergant, Matthias Gnewuch, Enisse Kharoubbi and Frank Smets.
+^{}We acknowledge fruitful discussions and excellent comments from seminar participants at the BIS, the ESM, the IMF, and the European Commission, as well as from Giovanni Dell' Ariccia, Katharina Bergant, Matthias Gnewuch, Enisse Kharoubbi, Frank Smets, Matteo Duiella and Plamen Nikolov.
 The views expressed in this paper are solely those of the authors and not necessarily those of the Bank for International Settlements.
+Karaivanov acknowledges financial support from the Social Sciences and Humanities Research Council of Canada, grant 435-2018-0111.